 The Users panel is where you will be doing the bulk of your administrative work, including managing licenses, adding and removing users, and creating groups of users within your team.

-To navigate to your Users panel, click on the "Users" tile in your Team Management page.
+To navigate to your Users panel, click on the "Team" tab on the left.
+Then, click the "Users" tile.

-When you are in your Users panel, click the "+User" button in the top right to begin adding users to your team.
+When you are in the Users panel, click the "+User" button on the top-right to add users to your team.

-There are four different ways by which you can add new users to your Lucidpress account.
-Click on the tabs on the left of your screen to access these options.
+There are four different ways you can add new users to your Lucidpress account.
+To utilize Lucidpress smart fields, we highly recommend adding your users by CSV.

 If you would like to add more personalized information to your user’s account, you can select Add Manually from the tabs on the left.
 You will then be able to add the user’s first name, last name, and email, assign them to a group, and even set a password for them.
 After adding this information, click the "Add to Team" button on the bottom right of the page to create the new user.